Wittgenstein family: History

-The earliest known family members are the estate manager Ahron Moses Meier (born 1804) and his wife Sarah.
+The earliest known family members are the estate manager Ahron Moses Meier (died 1804) and his wife Sarah.
 They lived in Laasphe in the Wittgensteiner Land and worked for the Counts of Sayn-Wittgenstein-Hohenstein.

 Their son, Moses Meyer, was initially the estate manager of the Counts.
 In 1806, after the Reichsdeputationshauptschluss, the Wittgensteiner Land fell to Hessen-Darmstadt.
 In 1808, Napoleon initiated the Jewish emancipation and Jews were required to adopt a fixed surname within three months.
 Moses chose the name Meyer-Wittgenstein.
 This led to a conflict with the Prussian Wilhelm zu Sayn-Wittgenstein-Hohenstein, who had been elevated to Reichsfürst in 1804.
 Moses left the Wittgensteiner Land with his family and moved to the nearby Principality of Waldeck.
 It was there that he created a successful business as a wool trader in the former Hanseatic City Korbach, an area with many sheep.